aaravmaloo/apm/docs/getting-started/features.md

 Your master password is **never stored** anywhere.
 APM derives three separate 32-byte keys (encryption, authentication, and validation) from your password using **Argon2id** — the winner of the Password Hashing Competition.

-### AES-256-GCM Encryption
+### Dual AEAD Encryption

-All vault data is encrypted with **AES-256 in Galois/Counter Mode**, providing both confidentiality and integrity.
-Each save generates a unique nonce to prevent replay attacks.
+Vaults can use **AES-256-GCM** or **XChaCha20-Poly1305** for authenticated encryption.
+The active cipher is stored in the profile metadata, and each save generates a fresh nonce for the selected method.

 ### Double-Layer Integrity